ErwanBarbedor/Plume_-_TextEngine/readme.md

 #### Fixes
-- Fix a bug causing dev sections to be included in the final code.
+- Fix a bug causing development sections to be included in the final code.
-- Fix error where calling methods on tokenlist via implicit call to `render` doesn't work.
+- Fix an error where calling methods on `tokenlist` via implicit call to `render` doesn't work.
-- Fix error when calling a macro as argument of another macro with the same name.
+- Fix an error when calling a macro as an argument of another macro with the same name.
-- Fix error causing lua caching do not work at all.
+- Fix an error causing Lua caching to not work at all.
-- Fix error causing `setl` macro do not work at all.
+- Fix an error causing the `setl` macro to not work at all.
+- Fix an error where the character `\` doesn't display if it appears alone at the start of the line.

 ### 0.2.0